Towards Lightweight Super-Resolution with Dual Regression Learning: Experiments

 \subsection{Datasets and Implementation Details}

 Based on the dual regression scheme, we build our DRN based on the design of U-Net for SR~\cite{iqbal2019super,ronneberger2015u} (See more details in the supplementary materials).
-We first propose two models, including a small model DRN-S and a large model DRN-L. Then, we use the proposed dual regression compression method to compress the DRN-S model.
-We consider three compression ratios $\{30\%, 50\%, 70\%\}$ to obtain three lightweight SR models, namely DRN-S30, DRN-S50, and DRN-S70.
+We first propose two models, including a small model DRN-S and a large model DRN-L. { We also apply our dual regression scheme to two popular SR models, i.e., SwinIR~\cite{liang2021swinir} and DAT~\cite{chen2023dual}.
+Then, we use the proposed dual regression compression method to compress the DRN-S and SwinIR-light~\cite{liang2021swinir} models.
+By default, we consider the target pruning ratio of 30\% in most experiments.
+We also conduct additional experiments with other pruning ratios $r \in \{30\%, 50\%, 70\%\}$ and put the results in supplementary. }